LuxDL/Lux.jl/docs/src/manual/interface.md

 ### Singular Layer

 If the layer doesn't contain any other Lux layer, then it is a `Singular Layer`.
-This means it should optionally subtype `Lux.AbstractExplicitLayer` but mandatorily define all the necessary functions mentioned in the docstrings.
+This means it should optionally subtype `Lux.AbstractLuxLayer` but mandatorily define all the necessary functions mentioned in the docstrings.
 Consider a simplified version of [`Dense`](@ref) called `Linear`.